-With the launch of the Samsung Galaxy Note 3 and the HTC One Max, the smartphone war appears to have moved on from processor cores and camera megapixels and into the realm of screen inches and pixel density.
+With the launch of the Samsung Galaxy Note 4 and the LG G4, the smartphone war appears to have moved on from processor cores and camera megapixels and into the realm of screen inches and pixel density.

 This trend towards the pocket-filling may run counter to the whole concept of a "mobile" phone, but that's to misunderstand what customers these days want from their phones (or at least think they want).

-People have the taste for HD films, uncompromized web browsing and expansive gaming on the go.
+People have the taste for HD films, uncompromised web browsing and expansive gaming on the go.
 They don't want mobile phones, they want mobile tablets.

 Android has several "phablet" champions, including the ones mentioned above.
 Now here's the Nokia Lumia 1520 to provide the first large-screen Windows Phone 8 flagship.

-In fact, scratch that: the Nokia Lumia 1520 is the new Windows Phone 8 flagship, full stop.
+In fact, scratch that: with the possible exception of the Nokia Lumia 930 the Nokia Lumia 1520 is the Windows Phone 8 flagship, full stop.

 It's evident in the spec sheet alone.
-This is the first Windows Phone 8 device with a Full HD 1080p display.
+This was the first Windows Phone 8 device with a Full HD 1080p display.
 It's also the first to run on a quad-core processor.

 We're not just talking about any HD display either.
 We're talking about a 6-inch 1920 x 1080 IPS LCD screen (producing 367ppi) with Nokia's ClearBlack and super-sensitive technologies.
 The former means that you can see it better when outside, and the latter means you can use it with your gloves on - two immensely practical features that tend to get brushed over too quickly.

 While we're at it, this isn't just any quad-core processor, either.
-This Qualcomm Snapdragon 800 chip, clocked at 2.2GHz and backed by a healthy 2GB of RAM, is the most powerful quad-core chip currently on the market.
-It's the same processor as can be found in the Galaxy Note 3 and the Google Nexus 5.
+This Qualcomm Snapdragon 800 chip, clocked at 2.2GHz and backed by a healthy 2GB of RAM, is a pretty powerful quad-core chip.
+It's the same processor as can be found in the Google Nexus 5 and in Windows Phone land only the Nokia Lumia 930 can rival it.

-With these two components alone, Nokia has lifted the Windows Phone platform to specification parity with its Android rivals after three solid years of trailing firmly in its wake.
-It's quite a big achievement.
+With these two components alone, Nokia lifted the Windows Phone platform to specification parity with its Android rivals after three solid years of trailing firmly in its wake.
+It's since been topped by the likes of the Samsung Galaxy S6 and HTC One M9, but it's still quite a big achievement.

 There's that word again.
 Big.
 The Nokia Lumia 1520 is big in every way.
 Opening the box drew a genuine gasp from this typically stony-faced writer, who moments before had been typing out an email on his teeny-tiny iPhone 5S.

-Initially, the Nokia Lumia 1520 looks ridiculous next to Apple's stubbornly compact phone.
+Initially, the Nokia Lumia 1520 looks ridiculous next to Apple's stubbornly compact phone and even towers over the newer and larger iPhone 6.
 After a few hours' company with the 1520, you might well find that the iPhone 5S looks and feels like a toy.

 That's not to say that we prefer the Lumia 1520 as a day-to-day tool.
 Let's be straight - it's too big for most general users.